MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/skills-landscape.md

 This is the total number or percentage of people in your organization who have either confirmed they have a skill or are presumed to have a skill based on AI reasoning and analysis.
 Distribution can be filtered to include only confirmed skills in **Report settings**.
 Additionally, people with related skills can be included in the distribution, which is configurable on each report page.
 * **Skill confirmed by user**: A skill that a person confirmed they have in Skills in Viva.
 * **Skill inferred by AI**: A skill that an AI system predicts a person has but hasn’t been confirmed by the person.
 AI inferences are based on job titles and recent Microsoft 365 activities.
-* **Related skills**: If two skills are related, it’s more likely they share a common knowledge foundation or can be used to accomplish similar tasks.
+* **Related skills**: If two skills are related, it's more likely they share a common knowledge foundation or can be used to accomplish similar tasks.

 ### Skills in Viva data coverage